johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

 In preparing this blogpost, I had the same rules as ever:

-1. I'm only allowed to listen to each entry once[^1listen]
+1. I'm only allowed to listen to each entry once
 2. Each entry is allowed a tweet-sized piece of commentary: meaning a maximum of 280 characters

-[^1listen]: As always, I've followed the UK’s national selection process – which this year was just re-announcing the same artist with a new song.
-That means I’ve heard the UK entry more than once; but that's the only exception I'm allowed.

 This year, I've listened to the entries in the order they appear on the [official Eurovision album](https://music.apple.com/gb/album/eurovision-song-contest-rotterdam-2021/1560995557).
 They are presented in alphabetical order, below.

 So let’s hop in...

-## The entries

-{% include blog/eurovision.html %}

-## Summing up

-Phew!
-That was a wild ride.
-39 entries later, I think it would be nice to take a trip to [Valletta](https://www.visitmalta.com/en/valletta) in 2022; don't you?